asgdevops/hello-world/python/README.md

-# :notebook: Hello Wonderful World! > Python script
+# :notebook: Hello Wonderful World! > Python
 This is a script to display **"Hello Wonderful World!"** in **Python** programming language.

 ## :snake: Installing Python on Ubuntu 22.04